-My husband has been a bit put off the past couple of recipes.
-He’s not a big fan of the fruity desserts, so I decided to make him all of his favorites for his Father’s Day dessert.
-I made him a three layer dessert that has everything that he loves.
+I decided to make my husband all of his favorites for his Father’s Day dessert.
+I made him a three-layer dessert that has everything that he loves.
 There’s a Chocolate Chip Cookie layer topped with Peanut Butter Chocolate Chip Ice Cream and then finished off with a Chocolate Cake.

 Saying he was pleased would be a bit of an understatement.

 To start off, I made one of the best chocolate chip cookie recipes that I have.
 It’s been my go-to recipe for a while and I love it.
 The cookies come out crisp on the edges and soft in the center.
 I’ve also loaded them up with standard-sized chips, mini chips, and walnuts.

 The biggest difference you’ll see in this classic chocolate chip cookie recipe is the dark brown sugar – that’s what keeps these cookies soft in the center and crispy on the edges.

 The dark brown sugar has double the molasses incorporated versus light brown sugar.
 All that molasses will give the cookies a richer caramel flavor and keep them moist.

 However, don’t fret if you don’t have dark brown sugar on hand.
 Light brown sugar will work just fine so there’s no need to make a last minute run to the store.

 Why one egg yolk?